 This first workshop will introduce three key ingredients of a great story – character, plot and texture – and guide you through crafting and sharing your own short, oral stories, for which you will receive supportive and constructive feedback.
 An interactive workshop, participants are guided through building a short, oral story to explore the benefits of particular narrative tools.
 This workshop builds creativity, confidence and communication skills.

-By the end of the session, researchers should have gained an understanding of how good storytelling can be a tool of empowerment for both themselves and for others.
-They will gain an improved ability to use creative communication skills in relation to their own work – specifically for audiences beyond academia, but also within grant applications, meetings, presentations, and other areas of academic life.
+By the end of the session, you will gain an improved ability to use creative communication skills in relation to your own work – specifically for audiences beyond academia, but also within grant applications, meetings, presentations, and other areas of academic life.

 2 - Putting Stories to Work